bilus/reforms/README.md

-# Reform
+# Reforms

 A Clojurescript library that lets you build beautiful forms with [Om](https://github.com/omcljs/om) and [Bootstrap 3](http://getbootstrap.com/) and (optionally) [Font Awesome](http://fortawesome.github.io/Font-Awesome/).

 It focuses on helping you quickly build forms rather than supporting every Bootstrap feature.

-I deliberately limit the functionality to the essentials.
 If you think something useful is missing though, please let me know.

 The code has been extracted from a 'real' project and though it should be completely safe to use it in production, I heavily refactored the code and added controls we hadn't needed so if anything is amiss, please let me know.